marcinofulus/iCSEbook1/school/source/abitur/2016/en/kubische_funktion.rst

      :math:`f` is a parabola which intersects the :math:`x`-axis at the points (1|0) and (4|0) and opens to the top.

-  b) Reason that 2.5 is the :math:`x`-coordinate of the inflexion point of
+  b) Reason that 2.5 is the :math:`x`-coordinate of the point of inflection of
      :math:`G_f`.

 **Solution of part a**